Payroll

 - Employees are populated from timesheets and salary defaults

-- If an employee has Standard Pay configured, recurring allowances, deductions, salary sacrifice, and RESC are pre-filled automatically into their pay item with correct gross, tax, and net figures
+- If an employee has Standard Pay configured, recurring allowances, deductions, salary sacrifice, and additional employer RESC are pre-filled automatically into their pay item with correct gross, tax, and net figures

 - Review hours, rates, and calculations